marcolob/marcolob/README.md

 ---

 ## 🚀 About Me
-I am a QA Manual & Automation engineer with hands-on experience in:
+I'm a QA Manual & Automation engineer with hands-on experience in:

 - Functional & regression testing
 - Non-functional testing (Performance, Usability, Compatibility)